LostArtefacts/TRX/README.md

 - fixed Lara pushing blocks through doors
 - fixed game audio not muting when game is minimized
 - fixed Lara switching to pistols when completing a level with other guns
+- fixed detail levels text flashing with any option change

 ## Showcase